NASM CNC Study Guide

 Chapter Goals:

-- Discuss the role of supplementation for the achievement of various goals.
+• Discuss the role of supplementation in the achievement of various goals.

-- Discuss how the strength of evidence affects the popular supplements.
+• Discuss how the strength of evidence affects popular supplements.

-- Determine how to be effective with clients when looking at the pros and the cons of using supplements.
+• Determine how to be effective with clients when considering the pros and the cons of using supplements.

 Introduction to Dietary Supplements

-The general population already uses a lot of supplements, especially so in the athlete and exercising populations.
-It is important for us to look into the validity and the safety of these supplements, as not all supplements are created equal.
+The general population already uses many supplements, especially in athletes and exercise populations.
+It is important for us to look into the validity and safety of these supplements, as not all supplements are created equal.
 There is a lot of misinformation regarding supplementation.

 Prevalence of Use

-Around half of the general population is thought to be using some form of supplementation at the moment.
-The most common supplement is going to be multivitamin and mineral formulas.
+Around half of the general population is thought to be currently using some form of supplementation.
+The most common supplement is going to be multivitamins and mineral formulas.
 When looking at older adults, we see the percentage climb to around 63% of them using supplements.
-And then when we see people going to various health clubs, this population is around 84$ taking some form of supplementation.
+And then when we see people attending various health clubs, this population is around 84$ taking some form of supplementation.

 An ergogenic aid is something that is going to improve your physical or your mental performance in some way.